Famous business pivot examples that you should know of

 Today a company called Play-Doh is well known and a part of many childhood memories.
 Many people fondly remember the aroma of opening a new can of Play-Doh.

 Few people realize that this beloved item was originally launched in the 1930s as a wall cleaner.
 The cleaning product was dubbed “Kutol”.
 Designed to clean coal heating soot from walls, Kutol experienced a decline in sales as gas heating grew in popularity.

 The company actively searched for a new revenue stream.
 They found a teacher had been using the product for arts and crafts classes.
+This is a nice example of how listening to customers resulted in a new product idea.
 The release of the old product under the new brand Play-Doh in multiple colors.
 Play-Doh is now owned by Hasbro and is distributed worldwide.